-For more on the film, including release dates and screening information, follow our blog here.
+For more on the film, including screening information, follow our blog here.

 Meg Griffin is a rock radio legend, having spent almost 40 years on New York airwaves.
 Her early stint at WRNW lead to a lifelong friendship with colleague Howard Stern.
 Later, at the incomparable WNEW, she played a major role in championing the punk and new wave scene of the late 70s and early 80s, introducing listeners to the music of Patti Smith, The Ramones, Talking Heads and many others.
 Griffin has been honored by the Rock and Roll Hall of Fame and continues her groundbreaking free-form radio work on three different Sirius XM satellite radio channels.